 Hong Kong – The Pearl of the Orient; the place where East meets West and ancient traditions meet future thinking.
-There are few cities in the world that meet the levels of vibrancy that Hong Kong does, and the Hong Kong Economic & Trade Office London is offering 6th form students (year twelve and thirteen) the chance to experience it all.
+There are few cities in the world that meet the levels of vibrancy that Hong Kong does, and the Hong Kong Economic & Trade Office London is offering 6th form students (year 12 and 13) the chance to experience it all.

 So while most of your friends will be spending the summer looking to earn a bit of cash, you could be one of five lucky winners jetting off for a month at a Hong Kong university.
-All you have to do is to tell us why British students should consider Hong Kong as a place to study.
+All you have to do is to tell us why Hong Kong is a unique and attractive place for British students to travel to.
 Sound good?
 Then it’s time to get creative.

 Can I apply?

 If this sounds like something you’re interested in, then you need to make sure you’re eligible.
 To take part in the competition you must: